 - Imagine using these phrases in real life.
 When you look at a group of French phrases, whether they’re simple greetings or terms used for ordering at a restaurant, picture yourself using them in some everyday setting.
 Think about who you’d be talking to.

-Always start slow when you’re learning.
-As you become more familiar with these phrases, your rate of speech will naturally pick up, until you’re at normal conversational speed.
+- Read and repeat each phrase aloud.
+Do this several times, slowly and clearly.
+As you become more familiar with these phrases, your rate of speech will naturally pick up, until you’re at a normal conversational speed.

 - Try these phrases out for yourself.
 Write these phrases in a language journal.
 Incorporate them into simple sentences.
 Use them in imaginary dialogues, or try them out with a French-speaking friend or conversation partner.